-- a.
+- ab.
 Altered Animal.
-Any animal, which has been spayed or neutered. - b.
+Any animal, which has been spayed or neutered. - bc.
 Animal.
-Any live nonhuman vertebrate animal (domestic or wild). - c.
+Any live nonhuman vertebrate animal (domestic or wild). - ed.
 Animal Control Commission.
-The advisory commission with regard to policy and fiscal decisions affecting the terms and enforcement of this Division. - d.
+The advisory commission with regard to policy and fiscal decisions affecting the terms and enforcement of this Division.

+- de.
 Animal Control Officer.
-The animal control division of the Terre Haute Police Department and any other division or employee designated as Animal Control Officer by the Board of Public Works and Safety. - e.
+The animal control division of the Terre Haute Police Department and any other division or employee designated as Animal Control Officer by the Board of Public Works and Safety. - ef.
 At Large.
-An animal that is not under restraint. - f.
+An animal that is not under restraint. - fg.
 Animal Welfare Organization.
-Any not-for-profit organization for the prevention of cruelty to animals incorporated under state laws.
+Any not-for-profit organization for the prevention of cruelty to animals incorporated under state laws. - gh.

-- g.
 Animal Shelter.
-Any facility operated by a humane society or municipal agency, or its authorized agents, for the purpose of impounding or caring for animals held under the authority of this Division or State statute. - h.
+Any facility operated by a humane society or municipal agency, or its authorized agents, for the purpose of impounding or caring for animals held under the authority of this Division or State statute. - hi.
 Attack.
-An unprovoked attack in an aggressive manner on a human that includes a bite or causes a scratch, abrasion or bruising, or on a domestic animal, that causes death or injury that requires veterinary treatment. - i.
+An unprovoked attack in an aggressive manner on a human that includes a bite or causes a scratch, abrasion or bruising, or on a domestic animal, that causes death or injury that requires veterinary treatment. - ij.
 Auction.
-Any place or facility where animals are regularly bought, sold, or traded, except for those facilities otherwise defined in this Division. - j.
-Breeder Commercial/Major.
-Any person, who intentionally or accidentally causes the breeding of more than one (1) litter per female cat or dog in a twelve (12) month period; makes more than one (1) cat or dog available for breeding purposes in a twelve (12) month period; or offers for sale, sells, trades, receives any compensation or gives away more than one (1) litter of dogs or cats in a twelve (12) month period, with the exception of a litter of dogs or cats taken to the animal shelter.
-Any person who intentionally or unintentionally causes the breeding of any cat or dog, makes any cat or dog available for breeding, or offers for sale, sells, trades, receives any compensation, or gives away any cats or dogs. - k.
-Breeder Amateur/Minor.
-A breeder which is allowed only one (1) litter per twelve (12) month period; any person who intentionally or unintentionally causes the breeding of one (1) litter of dogs or cats per twelve (12) month period; or any individual who offers for sale, sells, trades, receives any compensation or gives away one (1) litter of dogs or cats within a twelve (12) month period, with the exception of dogs or cats taken to the animal shelter. - (k) Colony.
-A group of one (1) or more free-roaming cats, whether unmanaged or managed. - (i) Colony Caretaker.
-A person who provides food, water and shelter for free-roaming cats in a managed colony. - 1. (m.)
+Any place or facility where animals are regularly bought, sold, or traded, except for those facilities otherwise defined in this Division. - jk.
+Breeder.
+Any person who intentionally or unintentionally causes the breeding of any eat or doganimal, makes any eat or dog animal available for breeding, or offers for sale, sells, trades, receives any compensation, or gives away any eats or dogsanimals.
+(Gen. Ord.
+No. 11, 2009, As Amended, 9-11-09) - kl.
+Colony.
+A group of one (1) or more free-roaming cats, whether unmanaged or managed.
+(Gen. Ord.
+No. 11, 2009, As Amended, 9-11-09) - lm.
+Colony Caretaker.
+A person who provides food, water and shelter for free-roaming cats in a managed colony.
+(Gen. Ord.
+No. 11, 2009, As Amended, 9-11-09) - mn.
 Commercial Animal Establishment.
 Any grooming shop, pet shop, auction, riding school or stable, zoological park, circus, animal exhibition or other business that engages in the breeding, care, sale or display of animals for profit.
-It does not include fish displayed or sold for profit. - (n.)
-Companion Animal.
-Any domestic or feral dog, domestic or feral cat, nonhuman primate, guinea pig, hamster, gerbil, chinchilla, rabbit not raised for human food or fiber, exotic or native animal, reptile, exotic or native bird, or any animal under the care, custody, or ownership of a person or any animal that is bought, sold, traded, or bartered by any person.
-Agricultural animals, game species, or any animals regulated under federal law as research animals shall not be considered companion animals for the purposes of this Division. - m. (o.)
-Dangerous Dog.
-Any dog which, when unprovoked, commits in an aggressive manner an attack on any person, or domesticated animal.
+It does not include fish displayed or sold for profit. - no. Companion Animal.
+Any domestic animal that is not listed as an agricultural animal. or feral dog, domestic or feral cat, nonhuman primate, guinea pig, hamster, gerbil, ehinchilla, rabbit not raised for human food or fiber, exotic or native animal, reptile, exotic or native bird, or any animal under the care, custody, or ownership of a person or any animal that is bought, sold, traded, or bartered by any person.
+Agricultural animals, game species, or any animals regulated under federal law as research animals shall not be considered companion animals for the purposes of this Division.
+(Gen. Ord.
+No. 11, 2009, As Amended, 9-11-09)